 Unfortunately, commercial herbicides are quite nasty.
-Glysophate (Roundup) is a particularly hot-button topic, as you’ve no doubt heard.
+Glysophate (Roundup) is a particularly hot-button topic, as you’ve no doubt heard since all of these Roundup lawsuits started popping up.
 And while others aren’t getting the recent press, they’re no less worrisome.
 So if I can find a natural weed killer that works, and I can spray it while the kids are right next to me, I’m all in.

 There’s no doubt that commercial herbicides are effective.
 Even that, however, is changing.
 In many areas, Roundup-resistant weeds are popping up due to herbicide overuse.
 Of course, that means even stronger chemicals, likely just as bad (if not worse) than the original.
 Not good.

 Which is why there’s room for a more natural weed killer.
 There are lots of ways to kill weeds.
 Pull them out.
 Burn them.
 Pour boiling water over them.
 Train your dog to pee in the exact same spot.

 Of course, you probably want something that’s on the quick side, which is why herbicide sprays are so popular.
 So instead of Roundup, let’s throw something different into the spray tank.

 The key to this natural weed killer is pH, specifically acid.
 Now I’m not suggesting you go around dumping muriatic acid on your plant pests.
 No doubt that it’ll work, but the EPA will probably come after you.